Tag Archives: SSH

 3. Lock and Unlock with NFC

-• Unlock it when needed for SSH authentication.
+2. Unlock: Unlock it only when needed for SSH authentication.

 Using EviKey for SSH Authentication